 The Holidays and Career Networking

 No matter who you are or where you work, you are never safe in your job search.
 And networking both offline and online is the key to a successful career and future.
 Sixty-five to eight-five percent of all jobs are found as a result of networking.
 It’s never too early to start or too late, and holiday parties should be no exception.
 Social media in 2011 has been an extremely popular compliment to a job seeker’s strategy.
 According to Jobvite’s social media study 36.6 job seekers used social media as part of their job search strategy in 2011.
 Whether it’s LinkedIn, Facebook, Twitter, or your blog social media can provide an effective way to further strengthen these in person relationships while also sharing your expertise and building your personal brand.
-The holidays present new opportunities to expand your network and expand your job search by combining social media networking and follow up to the prospects you meet at holiday parties.
+Through the use of social media networking and follow-up with potential employers you meet at holiday parties, you can take advantage of new opportunities to broaden your network and your job search during the holidays.
 Either separately or in combination, these five networking tips can make your holiday party connections stronger into the New Year and help you find that job you are looking for:

 Bottom line.
 Get out there and get moving.
 The biggest mistake I see in the job search and in business is people waiting for the opportunities to come to them instead of taking the bull by the horns.
 Regardless of the season, holidays or not, professionals should never stop networking especially considering that the average time in position is a mere 18 months.
 Social media should serve as a compliment to your aggressive in person relationship building strategy providing you access to decision makers, hiring managers, and key players at the organizations where you wish to work.
 Holiday parties give you the chance to get to meet them and social media gives you the opportunity to keep them in your networks.